Kimberly Metz

 Kimberly Metz is an American film director, fashion, beauty, celebrity and advertising photographer based in Los Angeles, syndicated by Corbis Outline and Corbis Beauty.

-Metz grew up in Pismo Beach and North Hollywood, California.

-At the age of 16, she received a Pentax camera as a gift from her father and began modeling and acting at 19.

 After a decade as a fashion model and a Screen Actors Guild actress, appearing in a Pringles commercial, a Sprite commercial, working in places such as Milan, Paris, New York City, London, and various other countries, Metz returned to her creative roots and passion behind the lens.

 By combining her industry knowledge and experience from modeling and love for photography, Metz started her photography career in 1998.
 Metz found recognition when she photographed Arnold Schwarzenegger for the cover of Cowboys and Indians and Oscar winner Jamie Foxx and Jada Pinkett Smith for the cover of Upscale Magazine in 2004.